KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 6 | 0.005 | 32 | 100 | 200| 50| 4

-__1x1 Convultions :__

-__Fully Connected Layers :__

-__Encoding Layers :__
-An encoding layer is implemented to extract the __Decoding Layers :__

 ## 2- Training and Results :

 __Setup :__
 The nueral network was initailly trained for 5 epochs on the local computer (Training time took 3 hours) and initially acheived a result of 36% accuracy.
 However it was evident that the number of epochs had to increase to improve the accuracy of the model.
-In order to speed up the training process AWS instances were used and for 100 epochs.
+In order to speed up the training process AWS instances (p2.xlarge instance) were used and for 100 epochs.
 Training with AWS for 100 epochs took around 4 hours to complete.

 __Results :__